-Jason Rohlf continues to document visual sensibilities in his acrylic and collage paintings.
-Vibrant and beautifully textured, Jason Rohlf's paintings are a continued exploration of surface and color, like an altered manuscript where traces of earlier layers are noticeable.
-Elements of collage and drawing are embedded in layers of varnish, obscuring lines and shapes that whisper secrets of their past lives.
+Jason Rohlf continues to document visual sensibilities in his multifaceted paintings.
+Vibrant and beautifully textured, his paintings are an exploration of surface, texture, and color.
+Rohlf employs elements of collage and drawings and embeds them in thick layers of varnish to obscure the lines and shapes underneath.
 The end results are visual reminders or clues telling how important certain influences have been, including city streets, digital media, and maps.
-Over the years his process allows the work to act as a stop action time line slowly revealing the newly favored elements and influences only to see them recede and evolve.

 Originally from Milwaukee, Rohlf studied at the University of Wisconsin-Milwaukee and moved to Brooklyn in 1999.
 He has exhibited his work across the country, created a public installation for the MTA, lectured for the Pratt Institute, Bowling Green University and Lawrence University among others.
 He was recently awarded Sam and Adelle Golden Foundation for the Arts Artist in Residency and interviewed by MPTV’s The Arts Page.